 -30-

 Jodi Fortino is the education reporter for KCUR.
-This story was made available to KPR through the Kansas News Service, collaboration of Kansas Public Radio, KCUR, KMUW and High Plains Public Radio focused on health, the social determinants of health and their connection to public policy.
+This story was made available to KPR through the Kansas News Service, a collaboration of Kansas Public Radio, KCUR, KMUW and High Plains Public Radio focused on health, the social determinants of health and their connection to public policy.